FIameCaster/prism-code-editor/readme.md

 ## Advanced usage

 With little effort, you can fully customize which extensions are added and how they're loaded.
-This won't use a shadow root which makes the editor much easier to style and customize at the expense of potential style collisions.
+This won't use a shadow root which makes the editor much easier to style and customize.

-To minimize your main javascript bundle, you can dynamically import extensions.
+To minimize your main JavaScript bundle, you can dynamically import all extensions *(but some probably shouldn't be)*.
 This can be made easier by creating a module that exports a function adding the extensions.

 ```typescript
 // extensions.ts